-Serious brain injuries also known as Traumatic Brain Injuries (“TBI”) – can change your life forever.
-People who have suffered TBI will need medical care and treatment for rest of their life.
+Serious brain injuries, also known as Traumatic Brain Injuries (“TBI”), can change your life forever.
+People who have suffered TBI will need medical care and treatment for the rest of their life.

-With help of a brain injury lawyer, you can get money to pay for:
+With the help of a brain accident lawyer, you can get money to pay for: